Zoloft and Pregnancy: Is it Safe to Take Sertraline During Pregnancy?

 Being graded as a class “C” category drug by the U.S Food and Drug Administration, Zoloft has proven to cause significant harm when tested on animals.
 A study conducted on more 2000 pregnant women taking Zoloft, showed a link between the antidepressant and an elevated risk of developing birth defects.
 Though the research itself does not claim that the drug will trigger birth defects, it does, however, reveal an elevated risk of around 3 to 5 percent.

-Another issue with taking doses of Zoloft during pregnancy is that the mother is at a high risk of developing various health complications if she stops taking the drugs immediately.
 This could elevate the chances of a miscarriage, early labor, and preeclampsia.
 On the other hand, untreated depression could also lead to potentially serious health issues that could be harmful to the baby as well as the mother, depending upon the severity of the condition.

 Can Women Take Antidepressants While Pregnant?